Lung Transplant

 Blood Tests/Diagnostic Tests

-Before a lung transplant, you must go through a thorough pre-transplant screening.
-During an evaluation, your doctors and transplant team may review your medical history, conduct a physical examination, and evaluate your mental and emotional health.
-The medical team will also confirm whether you smoke or use alcohol or drugs.
+Before a lung transplant, you must go through a thorough pre-transplant assessment and screening.
+During a medical evaluation, your Miami Transplant Institute doctors and care team will review your medical history and conduct a physical examination.
+They will also evaluate your mental and emotional health to determine your short-term and long-term ability to manage the stress associated with the pre- and post-transplant process.
+Additionally, the medical team will confirm whether you smoke or use alcohol or drugs.
 Lung transplant recipients must be nicotine-free for several months before being put on the transplant list.

-You also will have tests conducted to determine whether you’re healthy enough for a lung transplant.
+Tests will need to be conducted to determine whether you’re healthy enough for a lung transplant.
 Tests may include:

 Blood Tests/Diagnostic Tests

-Before a lung transplant, you must go through a thorough pre-transplant screening.
-During an evaluation, your doctors and transplant team may review your medical history, conduct a physical examination, and evaluate your mental and emotional health.
-The medical team will also confirm whether you smoke or use alcohol or drugs.
+Before a lung transplant, you must go through a thorough pre-transplant assessment and screening.
+During a medical evaluation, your Miami Transplant Institute doctors and care team will review your medical history and conduct a physical examination.
+They will also evaluate your mental and emotional health to determine your short-term and long-term ability to manage the stress associated with the pre- and post-transplant process.
+Additionally, the medical team will confirm whether you smoke or use alcohol or drugs.
 Lung transplant recipients must be nicotine-free for several months before being put on the transplant list.

-You also will have tests conducted to determine whether you’re healthy enough for a lung transplant.
+Tests will need to be conducted to determine whether you’re healthy enough for a lung transplant.
 Tests may include:

-These tests determine how well your lungs are working and can help diagnose certain lung conditions and diseases.
+These tests determine how well your lungs are currently working, and can help diagnose certain lung conditions and diseases.

-Blood tests help check for certain diseases and the function of your organs.
+Help check for certain diseases and your organ function.
 They are also needed to help find a good donor match.

-This test detects and records the heart’s electrical activity such as how quickly your heart is beating and its rhythm.
+Detects and records the heart’s electrical activity to determine how quickly your heart is beating and its rhythm.

 Echocardiography